freerange/site/soups/weeknotes/week-377.snip.markdown

 * [PR 2433 - Extract marriage-abroad fees to YAML file][smart-answers-pr-2433].
 I merged Erik's changes to extract the fees to a YAML file.

 * [PR 2434 - Extract marriage-abroad service data][smart-answers-pr-2434].
-This results in the data about which services are available in which ceremony countries is all in a single place.
+This results in the data about the services that are available in each ceremony country all living in a single place.

 * [PR 2438 - Update marriage-abroad services][smart-answers-pr-2438].
 This updates the names of the services so that they're all consistent, and updates the services offered in the various ceremony countries.